Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 #### Discussion ####

-In the original ANGLE template, all of the drawing code was contained in a the file SimpleRenderer.cpp.
-The Breakout game has all of its game code in Source/Game.cpp.
+In the original ANGLE template, all of the drawing code was contained in a the file **SimpleRenderer.cpp**.
+The Breakout game has all of its game code in **Source/Game.cpp**.
 We modified SimpleRenderer.cpp to work as an adapter from the ANGLE app framework to our Breakout game.
-Open the file SimpleRenderer.cpp and scroll to the Draw() function at line 25.
+Open the file **SimpleRenderer.cpp** and scroll to the **Draw()** function at line 25.
 Here you will see the typical update/render pattern for you to draw a single frame of your game.

 ````C++
 void SimpleRenderer::Draw()